johnwarmenhoven/PCA-FPCA/README.md

-## PCA of Waveforms and Functional PCA… do they differ?
+## PCA of Waveforms and Functional PCA: A Primer for Biomechanics

+Information within this repository relates to the publication:

+Warmenhoven, J., Bargary, N., Liebl, D., Harrison, A., Robinson, M. A., Gunning, E., & Hooker, G. (2020).
+PCA of Waveforms and Functional PCA: A Primer for Biomechanics.
+Journal of Biomechanics, In Press, Available Online (https://www.sciencedirect.com/science/article/pii/S0021929020305303).

 This repository contains code for implementing functional principal components analysis (fPCA) and PCA of waveforms on an exemplar biomechanical data set.
 The implementation takes place using both Matlab and R demonstrations.